// LIVE MARKET DATA

 EPS

 Earnings Per Share — profit divided by total shares.
 When Take-Two misses EPS estimates after a game delay, the stock often drops the same day.
-It's the single most watched number on earnings day.

 Revenue vs Profit

 Revenue = total money coming in.
 Profit = what's left after costs.
 Ubisoft can have $2B revenue but still lose money if development costs exceed it.
-Always check both, not just revenue headlines.

 Live Service